-• When is a sample port required?
+Q: When is a sample port required?

-All food service establishments (FSEs) must have a sample port located just outside of their structure.
+All FSEs must have a sample port located just outside of their structure.
 New or remodeled FSEs must install the sample port as a part of the permit process.

-Discharge collected from sample ports will be analyzed to determine if existing grease control measures are keeping kitchen wastewater below the limit of 400 mg/l of grease, as set by District Sewer Ordinance 255, Section 8.
+Discharge collected from sample ports will be analyzed to determine if existing FOG control measures are keeping kitchen wastewater below the limit of 400 mg/L of FOG, as set by District Sewer Ordinance 255, Section 8.